-3. Supporting Information
+3. Supporting information

-- 3.1.
-The Government expects local authorities to use effective programme management techniques to progress the delivery of Local Plans.
-This section of the LDS explains the arrangements that are in place to ensure the efficient and effective delivery of the Local Plan.
-Key areas are: - The development of a sound and robust evidence base; - The approach to community and stakeholder engagement; - Sustainability Appraisal, Habitats Regulations Assessment and Equality Impact Assessment; - Resources; - Programme management; - Risk assessment: and - Monitoring and review.
+- 3.1 The Government expects local authorities to use effective programme management techniques to progress the delivery of Local Plans.
+This section of the LDS explains the arrangements that are in place to ensure the efficient and effective delivery of the Northumberland Local Plan.
+Key areas are: - The development of a sound and robust evidence base; - The approach to community and stakeholder engagement; - Sustainability Appraisal, Habitats Regulations Assessment and Equality Impact Assessment; - Resources: - Programme management; - Risk assessment; and - Monitoring and review.

-Evidence Base
+Evidence base

-- 3.2.
-The Northumberland Local Plan must be based on a sound and robust evidence base.
-A number of specialist studies and research projects have been or are being undertaken/ updated, or will be commissioned to inform the Local Plan.
+- 3.2 The Northumberland Local Plan and the Northumberland Gypsy and Traveller and Travelling Showpeople Local Plan must be based on a sound and robust evidence base.
+A number of specialist studies and research projects have been or are being undertaken/ updated, or will be commissioned to inform the Local Plan documents.
 Consultants will be used for this work, if the Council does not have the specialist skills required, or the capacity needed to undertake the work.
-This evidence base will also provide baseline data to help inform the monitoring and review process of the Local Plan. - 3.3.
-The Council is required to work with neighbouring local planning authorities and stakeholders when preparing Local Plans.
-The Government expects Councils to plan strategically across administrative boundaries under the Duty to Co-operate7.
-The Council will seek to undertake joint evidence base work with adjoining authorities where appropriate. - 3.4.
-The key evidence base studies to support the Local Plan will be presented on the Council's website.
+This evidence base will also provide baseline data to help inform the monitoring and review process of the Local Plan documents. - 3.3 The Council is required to work with neighbouring local planning authorities and stakeholders when preparing Local Plans.
+The Government expects Councils to plan strategically across administrative boundaries under the Duty to Co-operate.
+The Council will seek to undertake joint evidence base work with adjoining authorities where appropriate. - 3.4 The key evidence base studies to support the Local Plan documents will be presented on the Council's website.

-Community Engagement
+Community engagement

-3.5.
-Greater and more effective community involvement is a key feature of the planning system.
+3.5 Greater and more effective community involvement is a key feature of the planning system.
 The Government stresses the importance of early and meaningful engagement and collaboration in plan preparation.
 Northumberland County Council adopted a revised Statement of Community Involvement in February 2015.
 This sets out the arrangements for public consultation on both plan preparation and all planning applications made to the Council.